-$$\tau{grid}^{k} = e^{\log(\tau{\min}) + (k-1)[[\log(\tau{\max}) - \log(\tau{\min})]/N]}$$ (31)
+$$\tau{\text{grid},k} = e^{\log(\tau{\min}) + \frac{(k-1)}{N} [\log(\tau{\max}) - \log(\tau{\min})]}$$ (38)

 where τ{min} and τ{max} are respectively the minimum and maximum absorption optical thickness in the spectral window under consideration.
 If τ{max} is larger than 15 its value is set to 15, because for larger values of the absorption optical thickness the radiation field is dominated by single scattering (being calculated exactly) and hence interpolation errors are of minor importance.
 The rationale of choosing a logarithmic scale is to obtain more grid points at small values of absorption optical thickness, where multiple scattering effects are most important.
 If a certain spectral range is influenced by considerable absorption by two or more species we use 2 grids: one for the target absorber and one for the total of other absorbers.
-For the radiative transfer calculations in the methane retrieval algorithm we use 10 grid points in the NIR band and 5 X 4 = 20 grid points (5 for CH4 and 4 for H2O and CO combined) in the SWIR band.
-Figure 3-1 illustrates the accuracy of the linear-k method for the NIR spectral range.
+For the radiative transfer calculations in the methane retrieval algorithm we use 10 grid points in the NIR band and 5 x 4 = 20 grid points (5 for CH_4 and 4 for H_2O and CO combined) in the SWIR band.
+Figure 5: Relative difference between a spectrum calculated using the linear-k method and a spectrum obtained using line-by-line calculations.
+Upper panel shows the intensity and the lower panel the degree of linear polarization.
+The solid and dashed lines correspond to spectral resolutions of S5P and GOSAT-2, respectively.
+For the calculations a boundary layer aerosol was used with an optical thickness of 0.3 at 765 nm.
+Furthermore, we used a solar zenith angle (SZA) of 50o and a viewing zenith angle of 0o. illustrates the accuracy of the linear-k method for the NIR spectral range.
 For more information on the linear-k method we refer to the paper of Hasekamp and Butz 2008.

 Figure 5: Relative difference between a spectrum calculated using the linear-k method and a spectrum obtained using line-by-line calculations.
 Upper panel shows the intensity and the lower panel the degree of linear polarization.
-The solid and dashed lines correspond to spectral resolutions of S5P and GOSAT, respectively .
+The solid and dashed lines correspond to spectral resolutions of S5P and GOSAT-2, respectively .
 For the calculations a boundary layer aerosol was used with an optical thickness of 0.3 at 765 nm.
 Furthermore, we used a solar zenith angle (SZA) of 50° and a viewing zenith angle of 0°.